 For Colouring London to be able to map the data you donate, and for you to be able see your building or buildings colour, we have to be able to access up-to-date information on the location and 'footprint' of every building in London.

 These footprints act as mini filing cabinets, storing, locating and visualising

 contributed data.
-Permission has been given by Ordnance Survey, to UCL, to use OSMasterMap footprints (OSMM) for London for these specific purposes.
-A separate agreement has also had to be set up, under The Greater London Authority's OS licence, to allow UCL to visualise OSMM data.
+Permission has been given by Ordnance Survey, to University College London, to use OSMasterMap footprints (OSMM) for London for this specific purpose.
+A separate agreement has also had to be set up with The Greater London Authority's to allow UCL to use its OSMM data.

 Colouring London is an open data platform and we can only accept data from unrestricted sources.
 Just use first-hand knowledge of the building wherever possible, or check your source is open and free for third party use.